stevearrants/style/docs/capitalization.md

 Headlines, page titles, subheads, and similar content should follow sentence case, and should not include a trailing colon.
 For example:

--   Using the Insert Citation command on your proof
+-   Using the Insert Filter command
--   ARTEMIS roles and responsibilities
+-   Implementer roles and responsibilities.

 If your company has a different standard, follow that.